solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 There is considerable difficulty and a consequent divergence of opinion as to the precise date when Assur-nasir-pal ascended the throne.
-But he most probably reigned from 883 to 858 B.C.
+But he most probably reigned from 883 to 858 BCE

-It need scarcely be remarked that Assur-nasir-pal is a different person from the well-known Sardanapalus of classic writers, or Assur-bani-pal, the son of Esar-haddon, who reigned from about B.C.
-668 to 625.
+It need scarcely be remarked that Assur-nasir-pal is a different person from the well-known Sardanapalus of classic writers, or Assur-bani-pal, the son of Esar-haddon, who reigned from about BCE 668 to 625.

 It will be seen from the inscription that the campaigns of Assur-nasir-pal took place in the mountains of Armenia, in